This country-specific Q&A provides an overview to intellectual property law in China.

 Depending on the data available, fines of up to approximately 5 times the amount of illegal profit or 100% of the illegal revenue are issued at the court's discretion.
-The maximum prison sentence is 7 years for trademarks, copyright or trade secrets, or 3 years for patents.
+The maximum prison sentence is 7 years for trademarks, copyright or trade secrets and 3 years for patents.

-(C) The .CN and .中国 domain names, wireless website addresses and SMS website addresses that are registered within two years of creation can be settled by the Online Dispute Resolution Centre under the China International Economic and Trade Arbitration Commission.
+c) The .cn and Chinese domain names, general website addresses, wireless website addresses and SMS website addresses that are registered within two years of creation can be settled by the Online Dispute Resolution Centre under the China International Economic and Trade Arbitration Commission.

-(D) Customs seizure actions are available in relation to trademarks, patents and copyright.
+d) Customs seizure actions are available in relation to trademarks, patents and copyright.
 In practice, Customs are most proactive in terms of seizures when the trademark has been recorded with Customs.

 What is the length and cost of such procedures?

-Civil proceedings solely involving domestic parties should take 6 months from issuing the claim to handing down a first instance judgment.
+a) Civil proceedings solely involving domestic parties should take 6 months from the court docketing/accepting the case to handing out a ﬁrst instance judgment.
 Extensions of up to 6 months may be granted upon approval by the president of the court.
 Further extensions require higher court approval.
 No time limits exist for trials involving foreign parties, which generally last 6 to 9 months depending on complexity.
 The timeline may be longer if additional situations/proceedings are incurred by any interested party or there is a backlog at the court.

-Appeals must be filed to the immediate superior court and appeal decisions should conclude within three months of the date they are placed on the appeal court's trial docket.
+Appeals must be ﬁled to the immediate superior court and appeal decisions should conclude within 3 months of the date they are placed on the appeal court's trial docket.
 The president of the court may grant extensions in special circumstances.
-Parties have six months from the date of the second instance decision or the date the party becomes aware (or ought to have been aware) of the relevant facts to apply for a retrial at the Supreme People's Court.

-Administrative departments carry out regular infringement investigations when requested to do so by an IPR holder.
-Administrative proceedings have no specific timeframe but are usually felt to be quicker than civil proceedings and, if the administrative department is proactive, can be completed within a month or so.
+b) Administrative departments carry out regular infringement investigations when requested to do so by an IPR holder.
+Administrative proceedings have no speciﬁc timeframe but are usually felt to be quicker than civil proceedings and, if the administrative department is proactive, can be completed within a month or so.
 Costs also vary depending on the complexity of the specific cases and the actual time spent by the attorneys.

-Domain name disputes submitted to the Online Dispute Resolution Centre are usually granted an award within 60 days.
+c) Domain name disputes submitted to the Online Dispute Resolution Centre are usually granted an award within 60 days.
 Costs depend on the number of arbitrators.
-If just one arbitrator is appointed, the party who filed the complaint bears the costs.
+If just one arbitrator is appointed, the party who ﬁled the complaint bears the cost.
 If more than one is appointed, the costs are shared equally.
 The official fee for one domain name dispute handled by one arbitrator is 8000RMB.
 The service fee is charged on an actual time spent basis.

 Where court action is available, please provide details of which court(s) have jurisdiction, how to start proceedings, the basics of the procedure, the time to trial, the format of the trial, the time to judgment and award of relief and whether any appeal is available.

-In 2015, China established specialist IP courts in Beijing, Shanghai and Guangzhou to hear the following IP disputes within the courts' respective jurisdictions:
+In late 2014, China established specialist IP courts in Beijing, Shanghai and Guangzhou to hear the following IP disputes within the courts' respective jurisdictions: